barbazul/1kfa/mod_guide_gm.md

 attack power when armed.
 Save greater attack power for monsters and special villains.

-Remember that antagonists' power can be exerted in more ways than just their Stamina and attack power.
+Remember that foes' power can be exerted in more ways than just their Stamina and attack power.
 Challenges may arise from the antagonist's superior knowledge of the environment, magical abilities, political connections, or other types of fictional positioning.

-As you spend more time playing 1kFA, you will find it faster and easier to create these encounters and write up the stats in the GM Worksheet.
+As you spend more time playing, you will find it faster and easier to create these encounters and write up the stats in the GM Worksheet.
 If the players at your table are signaling that they enjoy the challenge of combat encounters and mastering the combat mechanisms embodied by their characters,